ordovicia/cgroups-rs/README.md

         // perf_event subsystem has no parameter, so this method does not return a subsystem
         // builder, just enable the monitoring.
     // Actually build cgroups with the configuration.
-    // Only create a directory for the CPU subsystem.
+    // Only create a directory for the CPU, cpuset, and pids subsystems.
-    .build(true)?;
+    .build()?;

 // Attach the self process to the cgroups. let pid = std::process::id().into();